Fifteen Minutes to Midnight

 How are you equally desirable and aggravating?
 “About that–”

 My phone buzzed in my pocket right after Cari had spoken.
-I pulled it out as we neared the tapestry landing, only to find that she had emailed me my schedule.
+I pulled it out as we neared the tapestry landing, only to find that she had emailed me a digital version of my schedule.
 “Holy shit!
 Thanks, Cari.”

 “No biggie,” she shrugged.
 Then I watched her face relax with recognition, and her lips formed a small smile as we made it to the tapestry.
 She was focused on the two students standing before it, and I had to stifle a groan as she threw one of them a little wave.
 “Hi, Tea.”